Review of the Best Low Flush Toilets

-It is a low flush toilet certified by WaterSense.
-Certified by WaterSense implies that you are flushing a specific 1.28gallons of water per flush after every use.
-Not just that, the toilet is ADA approved too.
-Thus follows the standard rules of making it comfortable to use by people having disabilities.
+It is a low-flush toilet certified by WaterSense.
+Certified by WaterSense implies that you are flushing a specific 1.28 gallons of water per flush after every use.
+Not just that, but the toilet is ADA-approved too.
+This follows the standard rules of making it comfortable to use by people having disabilities.

 It flaunts the E-Max flushing system.
 The system includes an extra-large siphon jet, a large trapway, and a 3” wide flush valve.
 So, even with 1.28 gallons of water, the toilet is cleaned thoroughly due to the powerful flush.

 - Meets the rules of ADA and CEC and CALGreen compliant

 - Apt for a broader range of individuals

 - E-Max flushing system

 - Powerful flush with extra-large siphon jet